marchesir/xguard/README.md

     --icmp                              Trace only ICMP traffic.
 </pre>

-## 🧰 Tests
+## Tests

 Assumptions:
 * Ubuntu 24.04 VM was used.
-* sudo is needed to run xguard CLI.
+* sudo used to run xguard CLI.
-* Interface set to enp0s1.
+* Interface is set to enp0s1.
-* ```ping google.com``` to generate some traffic was left running in seperate terminal.
+* ```ping google.com``` was ran to generate some traffic and left running in seperate terminal.

 1. ```sudo ./xguard.py --interface enp0s1 --kernel-trace```
 ![Output](kernel-trace.jpg)

-The kernel-trace option comes direct from eBPF/XDP program and is very verbose and low level and prints the following:
+The --kernel-trace option comes directly from the eBPF/XDP program and is very verbose and low level and prints the following:
 * Event Data (autognerated):
-  * PID
+  * PID.
-  * CPU Core
+  * CPU Core.
-  * Scheduler State
+  * Scheduler State.
-  * Timestamp (NS)
+  * Timestamp (NS).
 * Shared kernel/userspace map:
-  * Ethernet Type (converted to Little-endian)
+  * Ethernet Type (converted to Little-endian).
-  * Source IP (Big-endian)
+  * Source IP (Big-endian).
-  * Protocol (Big-endian)
+  * Protocol (Big-endian).

 2. ```sudo ./xguard.py --interface enp0s1 --userspace-trace```
 ![Output](userspace-trace.jpg)

 The --userspace-trace option will, by default, capture TCP/UDP/ICMP and IPv4 only.
 These can be filtered with the appropriate options.
 The main difference is that the output is more human-readable and less verbose.
 Helper functions were created to make this task simpler.
 A shared map (kernel/userspace) was used to gather the traffic and count the hits for each unique incoming network packet (Ethernet Type + Source IP + Protocol).
-One interesting learning here was the assumption that any IP would get passed up to userspace.
-But as the offset start is the same for both IPv4/IPv6, it was getting stored in a 32-bit Big-endian format, and in the case of IPv6 (which is 128-bit), random bits were passed.
+One interesting learning here was the assumption that any IP would get passed up to userspace as is.
+But as the offset start is the same for both IPv4/IPv6, it gets stored in a 32-bit Big-endian format which is what gets used in the shared kernel/userspace map.
+In the case of IPv6 (which is 128-bit), random bits were passed.
 The solution is to check for IPv4/IPv6 and use the correct struct.
-This will be a TODO for now.
+To fix this and erro check was added in the userspace program and th eoutput was skipped.

 3. Running ```sudo ip a | grep enp0s1``` will query the NIC and if the eBPF/XDP programm has been atached it will be show as such:
 <pre style="user-select: none; white-space: pre-wrap; word-wrap: break-word;">